ipostolaki/Comeo/documents/contribution_guide.md

 - Critical methods are covered by unit tests.
 Use `make tests`
 - Your code is accompanied by inline comments and docstrings where it may be necessary
 - If you are adding front-end related functionality, make sure that it is styled by the bootstrap theme
 - New code is PEP8 formatted.
-There is a tuned make target `make flake8`, it will help you find the lines where formatting is needed.
+There is a tuned make target `make flake`, it will help you find the lines where formatting is needed.

 # Comeo Codebase Principles